grasberk/ML_Projects/Bank_Loan/README.md

 **Prerequisites:** Python libraries including pandas, scikit-learn, matplotlib, etc. (Specific requirements are listed in a `requirements.txt` file for easy installation.)

-**Instructions:**

-1. Clone this repository using Git.
-2. Install the requisite Python libraries using `pip install -r requirements.txt`.
-3. Execute the Jupyter Notebooks or Python scripts in the designated order (e.g., start with `data_exploration.ipynb` and follow with `model_building.py`).

 ## Project Files